Advanced Origami Techniques: Challenging Folds and Designs

 1. Wet Folding

 Wet folding is a technique that involves dampening the paper before folding.
+Using high‑quality origami paper that can absorb a little moisture gives the best results, and a gentle wet folding sponge makes the process easy.
 This technique allows for more intricate and organic designs as the moisture softens the fibers of the paper, making it more pliable and allowing for smoother curves and shapes.
 Wet folding is particularly suited for creating models that resemble animals, plants, or other natural forms.

 To try wet folding, lightly moisten the paper using a damp sponge or spray bottle, being careful not to make it too wet.
 Then fold the paper as usual, taking advantage of the added flexibility and malleability provided by the moisture.
 The result is a sculptural and three‑dimensional origami piece with beautiful flowing lines and curves.